asadhameed/react-native-course/05 StateManagementContext-jsonserver/server/README.md

 ### `npm run tunnel`

-this script will run tunnel for us
+this script will run tunnel in ngrok